Zakintaliban/ilmatrix/docs/ILMATRIX_Documentation.md

 - Type messages to discuss content, clarify answers, or iterate on results
 - If a material is uploaded, the assistant uses it as context

+  3.7 Dialogue

+- Open the Dialogue tab.
+- Click Start to receive an "ilmatrix" intro tailored to your material.
+- Click "Let's get started!" to get the first coach question for Topic 1.
+- Answer in the input and press Send.
+Ask "How am I doing?" anytime to get progress.
+- Click "I'm stuck" for a short hint.
+After 3 topics, you'll receive final feedback and input will be disabled.

 ## 4) High-level Architecture